 How to Buy Picture Lights – A Bright Idea for Artwork

-While hanging them might seem like a daunting task, don’t worry.
+Illuminating paintings and photographs can seem like a daunting task.
+But don’t worry!
 With these simple picture lighting tips, your walls can be as well-lit as the Louvre.

 How to Position Picture Lights